top of page

 The durability of limestone is often questioned because it isn’t a “hard stone” like marble or granite.
 The reality is that many old buildings down south are constructed from limestone and still stand today, as are the pyramids in Egypt, so the short answer is that the stone lasts a very long time.

-In addition we always seal our sculptures with a water repellent that adds to the look and longevity.
+In addition, we always seal our sculptures with a water repellent that adds to the look and longevity.
 It’s a very simple process and we recommend maintaining the sculpture every few years.

 bottom of page